datakurre/plonetheme.webpack/README.rst

 Cons:

-* Installing an add-on requires configuring and building add-on's resources into theme.
+* Installing a new Plone add-on requires configuring and building add-on's resources into theme.